 MP for Bootle

-Peter Dowd is the Labour and Co-operative MP for Bootle, first elected in 2015.
-He currently sits on the Intelligence and Security Committee and the Panel of Chairs, reflecting involvement in governance and security matters.
-He is noted for very high party loyalty, with occasional rebellions on a small number of votes.
+Peter Dowd is the Labour (Co-op) MP for Bootle, first elected in 2015.
+He currently serves on the Intelligence and Security Committee and the Panel of Chairs, and has a long record of service on various parliamentary committees.

 Generated 21 February 2026